 Nicole began studying piano and violin as a child and transitioned to voice once she finished her undergraduate degree.
 After college, she worked on Wall Street for six years before attending music school, where she performed several recitals, all prominently featuring women composers and strong female characters.

-Nicole and her voice teacher, Randi Marrazzo, have worked for more than a year to create A Modern Reveal as a means through which to share the music of talented and tenacious female composers in an accessible and engaging way.
+Nicole and Randi Marrazzo have worked for more than a year to create A Modern Reveal as a means through which to share the music of talented and tenacious female composers in an accessible and engaging way.
 Bridging her love of performance and research, Nicole hopes the content on this website and upcoming lectures and recitals will provide a valuable resource for voice students, teachers, music lovers, and supporters of equality.

 Nicole holds a M.M. in Voice Performance from Temple University and a B.A. in Economics from New York University.
 She currently resides in New York City where she freelances as a musician and consultant.